Mirxa27/MirxaAgent/README.md

 <details>
 <summary><b>🔧 Adding Tools: Comprehensive Examples</b></summary>

-CUGA supports three types of tool integrations.
+MirxaAgent supports three types of tool integrations.
 Each approach has its own use cases and benefits:

 ## 📋 **Tool Types Overview**